 Revenues.
-Revenues increased \$23.2 million, or 60.3%, to \$61.7 million for the first quarter of fiscal 2005 from \$38.5 million for the first quarter of fiscal 2004.
-Our litigation practices grew by approximately 80% from the first quarter of 2004, which was largely driven by the effects of the acquisition of InteCap and a greater demand for our services primarily in our competition and finance practice areas.
-We experienced strong revenue growth in our intellectual property practice area due primarily to the addition of InteCap during fiscal 2004.
+Revenues increased \$45.0 million, or 53.4%, to \$129.2 million for the twenty-four weeks ended May 13, 2005 from \$84.2 million for the twenty-four weeks ended May 14, 2004.
+Our litigation revenues grew by approximately 80% from the twenty-four weeks ended May 14, 2004, which was largely driven by the effects of the acquisition of InteCap and a greater demand for our services primarily in our competition and finance practice areas.
+We experienced strong revenue growth in our intellectual property practice area due primarily to the addition of InteCap at the end of the second quarter of fiscal 2004.
 As a result, intellectual property now represents a major practice area for us.
-The revenue growth in our competition practice is due to a significant increase of activity in the mergers and acquisitions market, and continued strength in litigation-related consulting.
-The growth in our finance practice is due primarily to increased demand for our services in general securities litigation and other financial-based litigation.
-We also experienced strong revenue growth in our energy and environment practice, due primarily to several large and complex bankruptcy-related cases for energy companies, and other regulatory disputes.
+Our competition practice grew by approximately 47% from the twenty-four weeks ended May 14, 2004, due to a significant increase of activity in the mergers and acquisitions market, and continued strength in litigation-related consulting.
+Our finance practice grew by approximately 57% due primarily to increased demand for our services in general securities litigation and other financial-based litigation.
+Our business consulting revenues increased by approximately 24% from the twenty-four weeks ended May 14, 2004, which was due primarily to our energy and environment practice, and to a lesser extent, our capital projects and pharmaceutical practice areas.
+Our energy and environment practice grew by approximately 39% due primarily to several large and complex bankruptcy-related cases for energy companies, and other regulatory disputes.
 The TCA acquisition also contributed to the growth in the energy and environment practice area.
+Overall, revenues outside the United States represented approximately 14% of total revenues for the twenty-four weeks ended May 14, 2004.

-The net increase in demand for our services is reflected in increased utilization and an increase in our average employee consultant headcount.
-Further contributing to our revenue growth were increased billing rates for our employee consultants, phased in beginning in early December 2004.
-The total number of employee consultants increased to 562 at the end of the first quarter of fiscal 2005, which includes 178 from the InteCap, NECG, and TCA acquisitions in fiscal 2004, from 350 at the end of the first quarter of fiscal 2004.
-The remaining increase in headcount from the first quarter of fiscal 2004.
-Revenues derived from fixed-price engagements decreased to 5.7% of total revenues for the first quarter of fiscal 2005 from 9.1% for the first quarter of fiscal 2004.
-The decrease in fixed-price engagements decreased to 5.7% of total revenues for the first quarter of fiscal 2005 from 9.1% for the first quarter of fiscal 2004.
-The decrease in fixed-price engagements decreased to 5.7% of total revenues for the first quarter of fiscal 2005 from 9.1% for the first quarter of fiscal 2004.
-The decrease in fixed-price engagements decreased to 5.7% of total revenues for the first quarter of fiscal 2005 from 9.1% f
+As a result of the increased demand for our services, our utilization and average employee consultant headcount has increased.
+The total number of employee consultants increased to 614 at May 13, 2005, which includes approximately 40 from the Lee & Allen acquisition, and 49 from the NECG and TCA acquisitions during the fourth quarter of fiscal 2004, from 479 at May 14, 2004.
+The remaining increase in headcount from the second quarter of fiscal 2004 is due to organic growth and demand-sensitive hiring.
+Increased billing rates for our employee consultants, phased in beginning in early December 2004, also contributed to our revenue growth.
+Utilization was 81% for the twenty-four weeks ended May 13, 2005 as compared with 78% for the twenty-four weeks ended May 14, 2004.
+Revenues derived from fixed-price engagements decreased to 6.3% of total revenues for the twenty-four weeks ended May 13, 2005 from 7.8% for the twenty-four weeks ended May 14, 2004.
+The decrease in fixed-price projects is due primarily to reduced demand for services provided by our chemicals and petroleum practice, which traditionally enters into fixed-price contracts and, to a lesser extent, on a percentage basis, the addition of InteCap, which enters into relatively few fixed-price engagements.
+This reduced demand for services in our chemicals and petroleum practice was driven principally by a reduction in our middle-East business because of continued security concerns in the region.